highoffscience/ym/unittests/README.md

 Type 3:
    These directories don't contain any files, just other directories.
 Nested shared
       objects will link to the parent shared object.

+There are several types of libraries.
+   1) Framework               Libraries (eg ut.common)
+   2) Interface-For-Shared    Libraries (eg ym)
+   3) Interface-For-Testsuite Libraries
+   4) Shared                  Libraries (eg ym.common)

+Type 1:
+   These libraries are for unittest framework operation.
+They are not instrumented and are not part of any testsuite, they only provide operations the testsuite needs to do it's job.

+Type 2:
+   These are pure abstract libraries meant to be linked into Shared (type 4) libraries.

+Type 3:
+   These are pure abstract libraries meant to be linked into testsuite executables.

+Type 4:
+   These libraries only contain the source files under test.
+Each directory/module will package all the source files within it into one shared library.